 There are more than 50 types of thick soup (āsh) in Iranian cooking.

-ash-e gandom which is rather like savoury porridge, ash-e anar, made with pomegranate, to the various local specialties, ash is an integral part of the national cuisine. , ash reshteh being one of the more popular types.
-Some other well known āsh include ash-e anar (pomegranate stew), ash-e-jo (barley stew), ash-e doogh, ash-e sak (spinach stew), ash-e torsh (beet/pickle stew).
+ash-e gandom which is rather like savory porridge, ash-e anar, made with pomegranate, to the various local specialties, ash is an integral part of the national cuisine. , ash reshteh being one of the more popular types.
+Some other well-known āsh include ash-e Anar (pomegranate stew), ash-e-jo (barley stew), ash-e doogh, ash-e sak (spinach stew), ash-e torsh (beet/pickle stew).

 - Baghali Polo (Rice With Dill And Fava Beans)

 Iran has a rich culinary history, and rice resides at the heart of the Persian cooking tradition.
 Rice was likely introduced to Iran from India during the rule of Darius the Great in the 6th century BCE.
 Over time it became a staple food item for Iranians, cultivated in many sophisticated varieties.
 But just as often, it’s cooked with other ingredients and called polo.
 Polo can be made with herbs, vegetables, beans, nuts, dried fruit, meat and even noodles, and acts as the centerpiece of the meal.
 A multitude of flavorful and fragrant rice dishes have emerged throughout the centuries… saffron-scented rice, cooked with herbs and tender meats; sweet rice with dried fruits or sour cherries; vegetable rice, sometimes mixed with legumes… and for the ancient royal courts, there was even rice studded with jewels.
 Persian Dill and Lima Bean Rice.

 Persian cooks sometimes use butter or ghee and yogurt in their rice, but Jewish cooks prefer to make it dairy-free so it can be served with a kosher meat meal.